determined-ai/determined/docs/setup-cluster/aws/install-on-aws.rst

       -  default

    -  -  ``--add-tag``
-      -  Add an aws tag to resources created.
-Also adds this tag to dynamic agents launched.
+      -  Add an AWS tag to resources created including dynamic agents.
 Provide as ``key=value``.
          This can be specified multiple times to apply more than one tag.
       -  Not set

    -  -  ``--master-instance-type``